Tis Cafe in Tegallalang Rice Terraces in Ubud Bali

 Last but absolutely not least, here is my top tip for traveling to Ubud with kids: need an extra pair of hands to wrangle your little one?
 There are many experienced nannies in Bali who you can hire by the hour (or day, or even your whole trip) to help you out so that you can actually sit down and eat your meal, go for a surf, practice yoga or go for a massage.

 I highly recommend getting in touch with Febri from Feby’lous Bali Nanny or Ani from Mom’s Nanny Care – we have personally used both services.
-We were set up with Ani who looked after our baby in Canggu, Ubud and Uluwatu during our 2 weeks in Bali.
+We were set up with Ani (who we have since hired again in 2023 and 2024) who looked after our baby in Canggu, Ubud and Uluwatu during our 2 weeks in Bali.

 Get in touch with Febri or Ani as soon as you know your dates for visiting Ubud as good nannies are in high demand!
-The rates are extremely reasonable – 65,000 IDR (US$5 or AU$6.5) per hour with a minimum of 5 hours per day.
+The rates are extremely reasonable – 75,000 IDR (US$5 or AU$7) per hour and up with a minimum of 5-6 hours per day.
 There is an extra fuel surcharge to help cover the cost of the commute to Ubud (many nannies are based in and around Denpasar).

 Ready to visit Ubud?
 If you want easy access to restaurants and bars check out Origin Ubud – a boutique hotel that offers the best of both worlds – it’s private and away from the hustle and bustle, but within walking distance to the main Ubud strip.